 The Cheapest Disney World Park is….

-Now, when it comes to the four main Disney World theme parks, you’ll be pleased to see that every park costs the same, starting at $109 a day without Park Hopper.
+Now, when it comes to the multi-day tickets at the four main Disney World theme parks, you’ll be pleased to see that every park costs the same when you purchase a multi-day ticket.

 However, one thing Disney has implemented the past few years is peak and seasonal pricing and that also carries into this year.